Skip to main content

 Government agencies are hesitant to co-design with their customers because:

-• They don’t fully see the benefits of involving customers.
+• They may not yet fully see the benefits of involving customers.

 • There are real and perceived legal and administrative barriers to customer research.